Shallow Copy and Deep Copy in C#

 Understanding Deep Copy in C#

 As shown in the above image, the Name and Department properties are value types, so it creates a copy of that and stores it in a different location.
 The EmpAddress is a Reference type property, and in Deep Copy, there is a clone of the reference type field, which will be stored in a different location.
-So, the point that you need to remember is that in the case of Deep Copy, the field type does not matter whether it is a value or reference type.
-It always makes a copy of the whole data and stores it in a different memory location.
+So, you need to remember that in the case of Deep Copy, the field type does not matter whether it is a value or a reference type.
+It always makes a copy of all the data and stores it in a different memory location.

 Example to Understand Deep Copy in C#: